Climate Resilient Value Chain Development

 Further, market linkages will be established to help farmers sell their sustainably grown produce – hence proving socio-economic support and security.

-The PoP focuses on endorsing sustainable agricultural practices for farmers to increase the yield as well as improve the Himalayan ecosystem by addressing water, agroforestry and soil nutrient issues etc. The creation of market linkages allows the farmers to have a steady source of income to improve their livelihood.
+The PoP focuses on endorsing sustainable agricultural practices for farmers to increase the yield as well as improve the Himalayan ecosystem in India and Nepal by addressing water, agroforestry and soil nutrient issues etc. The creation of market linkages allows the farmers to have a steady source of income to improve their livelihood.

 As a shade crop, cardamom cultivation along the mountainous region contributes to large scale carbon sequestration in the region, and with the value addition along the supply chain and increased yield – this climate-resilient value chain development of large cardamom improves the livelihood of mountain communities.